-In an average home, the TV, DVD player, set-top box etc account for around 8% of the energy bill, while computers, laptops and printers make up another 5%.
+In an average home, the TV, DVD player, set-top box and so on account for around 8% of the energy bill, while computers, laptops and printers make up another 5%.

-Switch off your TV when no one's watching — that includes the dog.
-A 2015 Uswitch survey of British households found that a whopping 42% leave the TV on (up to 4.6 hours per week!) for a pet.
-Switching off your TV when not in use will do more to reduce energy usage than anything else.
+Switch off your TV when no one's watching — this will do more to reduce energy usage than anything else.

 If you're listening to the radio through your TV, make sure you use the radio screen blanking feature - it's a handy way to save energy.
 Listening to the radio is one of the nicest features of digital television, but it also has the potential to waste a huge amount of electricity.

-Rather than using the normal viewing setting on your TV, switch it to energy-saving mode, this usually dims the backlight which means the power consumption should drop by a third.
-Although you may have to switch back at night it's certainly the best feature to use during the day.
+Rather than using the normal viewing setting on your TV, switch it to energy-saving mode - this usually dims the backlight which means the power consumption should drop by a third.
+Although you may have to switch back at night, it's certainly a good feature to use during the day.

 The easiest choice to make is between a desktop and computer monitor or a much smaller laptop.
 A laptop is more energy-efficient than a desktop and monitor set-up.